 I can confidently assume that a visit to Paris is on everyone’s bucket list… as it should be.
 This city is home to some of the best museums in the world, countless famous landmarks, delicious food, and luxurious shopping.
-Planning a trip to this city can be overwhelming at first, so I’ve put together the perfect itinerary for a three day trip that covers all of the must-see sites and must-have experiences.
+Planning a trip to this city can be overwhelming at first, so I’ve put together the perfect itinerary for a weekend trip in Paris that covers all of the must-see sights and must-have experiences.

 Begin your first day in Paris by visiting its most notorious landmark: the Eiffel Tower.
-The lines to climb the tower can get very lengthy as the day goes on, so arrive early to buy your ticket.
-There are two types of tickets offered: one that allows you to visit the second floor look out and one that will bring you to the top.
-I recommend going all the way to the top of the Eiffel Tower to get the best views.
+Arrive early to purchase a ticket as the lines can get quite long throughout the day.
+There are two tickets offered: one that allows you to visit the second floor look out and one that will bring you to the top.
+I recommend going to the top of the Eiffel Tower to get the best views.
 Student discounts are offered for both tickets and there are elevators to bring you to the top.

-The Arc de Triumph is conveniently located at the beginning of the famous Avenue des Champs-Elysées, so take a stroll down this road next.
+The Arc is conveniently located at the beginning of the famous Avenue des Champs-Elysées, so take a stroll down this road next.
 It is full of luxurious shops and bistros, making it the perfect spot for lunch.
-My friends and I treated ourselves to tea and macroons in Laduree’s famous tea room- an experience that made us feel like royalty.
+My friends and I treated ourselves to tea and macaroons in Laduree’s famous tea room.
+This experience made us truly feel like royalty.

 The Moulin Rouge theater, home to the can-can dance, is only a short walk from the Montparnasse neighborhood.
 It is lit up nicely at night and is marked by a spinning windmill.

 Once we finished walking through the rooms, we took a break at Angelina’s- a cafe located within the palace- to try their world famous hot chocolate.
-It definitely lived up to its expectations.
+It definitely lived up to our expectations.

 As a busy day 2 in the City of Lights comes to a close, return to the Eiffel Tower area for dinner.
 Walk towards the river in front of the tower where you will find countless dinner cruises.
-For 38 euro, I purchased a package at one of the booths where I could eat dinner at a restaurant right on the water and when I was done, board a Seine river cruise.
+For 38 euro, I purchased a package for dinner on the water and a Seine river cruise.
 I can garuntee that this cruise will be one of the highlights of the weekend.
 It will take you past Paris’s most iconic sights, all lit up beautifully for the night.

 Begin your last day in Paris at the Notre-Dame Cathedral.
 The inside of the church is just as astounding as the outside and this gothic masterpiece is definitely worth the visit.

-Once you exit the Lourve, make your way to the nearby Pont des Artes, the oldest bridge in Paris which also happens to be the famous lock bridge.
-Every year, the city of Paris removes hundreds of locks from this bridge because it gets too heavy, but locals and tourists alike continue to show their affection by writing their names on a lock and securing it to the bridge as a sign of eternal devotion to one another.
+Once you exit the Lourve, make your way to the nearby Pont des Artes, the oldest bridge in Paris.
+This bridge is also the famous lock bridge!
+Every year, the city of Paris removes hundreds of locks from this bridge because it gets too heavy, but locals and tourists alike continue to write their names on a lock and secure it to the bridge as a sign of eternal devotion to one another.

-The last must-have experience in Paris to wrap up the trip is a picnic on the lawn in front of the Eiffel Tower.
+The last must-have experience in Paris is a picnic on the lawn in front of the Eiffel Tower.
 After three exhausting days of sightseeing, relaxing and just enjoying Paris for what it is is a necessity.
-My friends and I ubered to the Eiffel Tower and picked up some street baguettes, crepes, macaroons, and wine along the way.
-We sat and ate our food in awe of the view we had, while trying to avoid the pickpockets and scammers that often work in this area.
+My friends and I picked up some street baguettes, crepes, macaroons, and wine to enjoy.
+We sat and ate our food in awe of the view, while trying to avoid the pickpocketers that often work in this area.
 Be aware!

 Be sure to subscribe for future blog posts and travel inspiration!